-''' const skill = new Voxa({ Model, variables, views }); Voxa.plugins.replaceIntent(skill, { regex: /(.)OnlyIntent$/, replace: '$1Intent' }); Voxa.plugins.replaceIntent(skill, { regex: /^VeryLong(.)/, replace: 'Long$1' }); '''
+''' const skill = new Voxa({ Model, variables, views });

+Voxa.plugins.replaceIntent(skill, { regex: /(.)OnlyIntent$/, replace: '$1Intent' });

+Voxa.plugins.replaceIntent(skill, { regex: /^VeryLong(.)/, replace: 'Long$1' }); '''

-Why onlyIntents?
+Why OnlyIntents?

-A good practice is to isolate an utterance into another intent if it's contain a single slot.
-By creating the only intent, alexa will prioritize this intent if the user says only the slot.
+A good practice is to isolate an utterance into another intent if it contains a single slot.
+By creating the OnlyIntent, Alexa will prioritize this intent if the user says only a value from that slot.

 Let's explain with the following scenario.
-You need the user to provide a zipcode. so you should have an intent called ZipCodeIntent.
-But you still have to manage if the user only says its zipcode with no other words on it.
+You need the user to provide a zipcode.
+You would have an intent called ZipCodeIntent.
+But you still have to manage if the user only says a zipcode without any other words.
 So that's when we create an OnlyIntent.
-Let's called ZipCodeOnlyIntent.
+Let's call it ZipCodeOnlyIntent.